iraf-community/iraf-community.github.io/unixsmg.rst

    mta|Generic DAT entry, unit 0|         :tc=mtst0.solaris.dat:

-Here we define the iraf name (which must begin with an 'mt' prefix) along with any aliases delimited by the `|`.
-The `:tc` field continues the tapecap at the next entry named "mtst0.solaris.dat":
+Here we define the iraf name (which must begin with an `mt` prefix) along with any aliases delimited by the `|`.
+The `:tc` field continues the tapecap at the next entry named `mtst0.solaris.dat`:

 .. code::